dpakGit/DevOps_Traning/Terraform/06-Outputs/my-practice/README.md

- root@ip-172-31-32-119:/home/ubuntu# terraform console # Ran the following command
+ root@ip-172-31-32-119:/home/ubuntu# terraform console #

+ Ran the following command from the MetaAI Method-3 instructions

 ####  > aws_instance.web.*.public_ip # inside it i ran the following command, which gave me the desired output